Sudan’s embattled leader bans rallies amid crackdown

+Sudanese protesters on Tuesday defied their embattled president's ban on unauthorized public gatherings, with hundreds rallying across the country to call for his resignation.
-Sudan's embattled president banned unauthorized public gatherings and granted sweeping powers to the police after imposing a state of emergency in response to more than two months of protests against his nearly three-decade rule.

-Sudan has been gripped by nationwide protests since December that erupted initially over rising prices and shortages but quickly turned to calls for autocratic President Omar al-Bashir to step down.
+The protests came despite a state of emergency imposed last Friday by President Omar al-Bashir in response to more than two months of demonstrations against his nearly three-decade rule.
+Nationwide protests erupted in December, initially over rising prices and shortages but quickly turned to calls for autocratic al-Bashir's ouster.

-The country's state-run SUNA news agency reported on Monday that al-Bashir issued decrees, giving security forces powers to search buildings, restrict movements of people and public transportation, arrest individuals suspected of crimes related to the state of emergency and seize assets or property during investigations.
+Tuesday's rallies were called by the Sudanese Professional Association, an umbrella of independent professional unions that has spearheaded the two and a half months of protests.

+Video footage shows demonstrators, mostly women, marching in the streets of Khartoum's twin city of Omdurman.
+Demonstrations were also reported in the city of Atbara and the country's troubled Darfur region.

 Sign Up and Save